maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

   overlay_image: https://www.accordersaguitare.com/img/differentes-guitares.jpg
 ---

-Among the questions that newcomers to the instrument ask when they're starting out, are the two following:
+Among the most frequent questions that newcomers to the instrument ask when they're starting out, are the two following:

 - should I learn to play on an electric or acoustic guitar?
 - should I really learn to play with an acoustic guitar eventhough I plan on